czechmatediary.com

 • Gradually start adding flour into the bowl

-• Cover the greased surface of your baking pan with a light coat of flour
+• Cover the greased surface of your baking pan with a light coat of flour or rolled oats

 • Pour your dough into the baking pan